What Is Income Protection insurance?

 Duration of payoutUntil recovery / retirementOnce only

-Mental health covered?Usually yes (most policies)Rarely
+Mental health covered?Usually yesRarely

 Musculoskeletal (back etc.)?Usually yesRarely

-CostModerateModerate (cheaper than IP)
+CostModerateModerate (often cheaper than IP)

-Most valuable forMortgage/living cost protectionSupplementing β€” paying off mortgage lump sum, adapting home
+Most valuable forMortgage/living cost protectionSupplement - paying off mortgage, adapting home

-If you can only afford one, income protection is generally considered more comprehensive β€” it covers a much wider range of conditions and pays for longer.
-Critical illness is best used as a supplement, not a replacement.
+If you can only afford one, income protection is generally the more thorough choice - it covers far more conditions and pays for longer.
+Critical illness works best as a supplement, not a replacement.

 Income Protection for the Self-Employed

-Income protection is arguably most important for self-employed workers β€” because there's no employer sick pay safety net at all.
+Income protection is arguably most important for self-employed workers - because there's no employer sick pay at all.
 If you can't work, your income stops immediately.

-• Be careful about how you define income for the application β€” insurers typically base cover on your last 1–3 years' average profit, not turnover
+• Watch how you define income on the application - insurers typically base cover on your last 1-3 years' average profit, not turnover

 Frequently Asked Questions

-No β€” standard income protection only covers inability to work due to illness or injury, not unemployment by choice or redundancy.
-Some policies include optional redundancy cover (sometimes called 'accident, sickness and unemployment' or ASU cover) as an add-on, but these typically have short benefit periods (12–24 months) and strict conditions.
-They're a different product from long-term income protection.
+No - standard income protection only covers inability to work due to illness or injury, not unemployment by choice or redundancy.
+Some policies include optional redundancy cover (sometimes called accident, sickness and unemployment or ASU cover) as an add-on, but these typically have short benefit periods (12-24 months) and strict conditions.
+They're a separate product from long-term income protection.

-Most income protection policies exclude: pre-existing conditions (medical conditions you had before the policy started), self-inflicted injuries, and often include a mental health waiting period or exclusion on some policies.
-Some insurers now cover mental health conditions from day one β€” this is worth specifically checking, as mental health issues are one of the leading causes of long-term absence from work.
-Always read the policy's definition of incapacity carefully.
+Most income protection policies exclude: pre-existing conditions (medical issues you had before the policy started), self-inflicted injuries, and some policies include a mental health waiting period or exclusion.
+Some insurers now cover mental health conditions from day one - worth checking specifically, as mental health is one of the leading causes of long-term absence.
+Always read the policy's definition of incapacity carefully before you buy.

 Important: Income protection is a complex product with significant variation between providers.
 Always seek advice from a specialist protection adviser or independent financial adviser.
-This is educational content only β€” not regulated financial advice.
+This is educational content only - not regulated financial advice.